Bobby E. Denton: The Singing Senator

 Senator Denton is also known as "The Singing Senator".
 In 1956 Tune Records, a small recording company in Florence, Alabama, recorded Senator Denton as a teenager singing "A Fallen Star".
 Later Senator Denton joined promoter Judd Phillips, brother of Sam Phillips.
 Sam was the founder of Sun Records and discovered Elvis Presley.
 Senator Denton recorded four songs for Judd and later appeared on the Dick Clark Show.
 While on the Dick Clark Show on September 6, 1958, he sang "Back to School."

 In 1997 Senator Denton returned to his musical roots and began recording again.
 He has recorded several albums and performs for live audiences.

 Family

 Denton got married while still a teenager to his wife, Barbara.
 They had three children.
 He had a son, Mike, who died from a staph infection after knee surgery at the age of 42.
+As of now, he resides in Tuscumbia, Alabama.